-Since 2020, EJFB publishes yearly the panel of peer-reviewers.
+Since 2020, EJFB publishes yearly the panel of reviewers.

 The editors and any editorial staff must not disclose any information about a submitted manuscript to anyone other than the corresponding author, reviewers, and other editorial advisers, as appropriate.

-A new editorial board was appointed in 2020.
-Since then, EJFB have adopted the following policy on the publication of articles by its editors:
+EJFB appointed a new editorial board and editor-in-chief in 2020.
+Then, the journal adopted the following policy on the publication of articles by its editors: